jistr/vim-nerdtree-tabs/README.md

 Vim-nerdtree-tabs defines four commands:

+* `:NERDTreeTabsOpen` switches NERDTree on for all tabs.

+* `:NERDTreeTabsClose` switches NERDTree off for all tabs.

-* `:NERDTreeTabsToggle` switches NERDTree on/off for all tabs.
+* `:NERDTreeTabsToggle` toggles NERDTree on/off for all tabs.

-* `:NERDTreeMirrorToggle` acts as `:NERDTreeToggle`, but smarter: When opening, it first tries to use an existing tree (i.e. previously closed in this tab or perform a mirror of another tab's tree).
+* `:NERDTreeMirrorOpen` acts as `:NERDTreeMirror`, but smarter: When opening, it first tries to use an existing tree (i.e. previously closed in this tab or perform a mirror of another tab's tree).
 If all this fails, a new tree is created.
-It is recommended that you use this command instead of `:NERDTreeToggle`.
+It is recommended that you use this command instead of `:NERDTreeMirror`.

+* `:NERDTreeMirrorToggle` toggles NERDTree on/off in current tab, using the same behavior as `:NERDTreeMirrorOpen`.

 * `:NERDTreeSteppedOpen` focuses the NERDTree, opening one first if none is present.